viggy-ravi/gene-prediction/README.md

     # Go to gene-prediction folder
     %cd gene-prediction/

 Open the `Binary-Classification-of-Coding-and-Noncoding-Genes.ipynb` file and install the necessary dependendies.
-You will then be able to replicate the results from my notebook.
+You will then be able to replicate the results from this notebook.

-    # Install dependencies
-    !pip install -r requirements.txt

 ### Dependencies
 * os